arenaxr/arena-docs/content/interface/user-presence.md

 (from [A-Frame documentation](https://aframe.io/docs/1.0.0/components/camera.html))

 | The camera component defines from which perspective the user views the scene.
-The camera is commonly paired with controls components that allow input devices to move and rotate the camera.
+The camera is commonly paired with control components that allow input devices to move and rotate the camera.

 | A camera should usually be positioned at the average height of human eye level (1.6 meters).
 When used with controls that receive rotation or position (e.g. from a VR device) this position will be overridden.